 Celebrate the Power of Preservation at the Charlotte Gem Preservation Awards, the premiere fundraising event for the Charlotte Museum of History.
 These awards celebrate restoration and building projects in the greater Charlotte region that exemplify the best of historic preservation.
 By shining a light on successful preservation projects that enrich our communities culturally and economically, the awards encourage everyone who calls Charlotte 'home' to save our historic built environment.

+The Charlotte Preservation Awards honor restoration and building projects in the greater Charlotte region that exemplify the best of historic preservation.
 There are six award categories to which the public can make nominations:

 To submit a nomination, please complete the Nomination Form.
 Nominations must be received by 5:00pm EST on February 24, 2023 for consideration.

 PLEASE NOTE: You are not able to save this nomination and then return to it later.
 We highly recommend moving through the questionnaire and copying the questions into a separate document, then use the back button to fill in your answers later.
 The form includes a section to submit a link to project photos.
 Photos must be shared in some type of file-sharing service, like Google Drive, OneDrive, or Dropbox.
 Please read the instructions for submitting photos carefully.
+You can view the questions ahead of time by clicking the link below.
+Remember, you must use the Nomination Form link above to complete your nomination.

 For the purpose of these awards, residential projects include any structure used primarily as a residence, such as single-family homes as well as larger multi-unit buildings.